Sisowath Kossamak: 1960–1970

-The growing opposition gainst the Shihanouk-regime, however, did influence the perception of the queen mother as well.
+The growing opposition against the Sihanouk regime, however, did influence the perception of the queen mother as well.
 It has been suggested that Queen Kossamak did exercise the prerogative in influencing appointments to civil service positions and investment in non-transparent enterprises, which were normal for the Cambodian elite at the time.
-In 1968, there were slander among the opposition against both her and her daughter-in-law princess Monique for greed, for enriching themselves and for managing a brothel.
+In 1968, there was slander among the opposition against both her and her daughter-in-law Princess Monique for greed, for enriching themselves and for managing a brothel.

 Later life

 After the Cambodian coup of 1970, Kossamak was forced to leave the royal palace by the new government and held in house arrest in one wing of Khemarin Palace to prevent her from becoming involved in any potential royalist uprising.
 She was however asked by the Khmer Republic government to mediate between her son and the National Assembly ‘in a last-ditch attempt to turn the people’s anger and save her son’.
+Pictures of Queen Kossamak, a non-ruling monarch but a symbol of royal permanence, were stripped from government buildings.

 She was allowed to join her son in Beijing in China for health reasons in 1973.

-She died in Beijing in China 27 April 1975, shortly before her son and daughter-in-law returned to Cambodia.
+She died in Beijing in China on 27 April 1975, shortly before her son and daughter-in-law returned to Cambodia under the rule of Angkar, the new Marxist–Leninist organization after it came to power on 17 April and the beginning of Year Zero, following the Fall of Phnom Penh by the Khmer Rouge.

+In September 1975, Prince Sihanouk returned to Phnom Penh and carried out funeral ceremonies in the Silver Pagoda for his mother Queen Kossamak.